eodclan/rageserver/README.md

 # rageserver
-Open source rage mp role play server
+Open source rage mp role play server - German Edition

 Hello!
 All about this server you can read at: https://rage.mp/forums/topic/1559-open-source-role-play-server/

+More ATMs in this german version

 # Installation guide: